 It’s important to note that if you consult with a lawyer you have probably created an attorney-client relationship which would prohibit your spouse from hiring the lawyer you consulted with even if you did not formally hire the lawyer.

-Contact my Naples, Florida law office to schedule your initial and free consultation.
+Contact my Naples, Florida family law office to schedule your initial and free consultation.